 1952: NAACP gets its first woman president

-Despite being behind the scenes, Ella Baker—whose grandmother was born a slave—was an important leader in the civil rights movement.
+Despite being behind the scenes, Ella Baker—whose grandmother was born as an enslaved person—was an important leader in the civil rights movement.
 She worked with both the Rev. Dr. Martin Luther King Jr., and Rosa Parks, and helped establish the Southern Christian Leadership Conference and the Student Nonviolent Coordinating Committee.
-In 1952, she became the first female president of the National Association for the Advancement of Colored People (NAACP).
+In 1952, she became the first female president of the National Association for the Advancement of Colored People.

 1953: Jacqueline Cochran breaks the sound barrier

 Aviator Jacqueline Cochran was the first woman to fly faster than Mach 1.
 Cochran broke the sound barrier on May 18, 1953, in an F-86 Sabre.
 She went on to set a world speed record of 1,429 mph in 1964.
 She continued to break records into her 60s.